rrachleanne/ParQueen_MarketPlace/README.md

 This cloud-based market place solves a problem by enabling individuals and businesses to upload their available car spaces anywhere at anytime to sell.

 ParQueen is the only application to use when selling a car spot or looking for a new one.
 No longer do people have to wait for periods of time when looking for a carspot, whether it be a regular visit to the shopping centre, a monday to friday commute to the city for your staff, consistent travelling to the airport or your favourite beach in summer.
 ParQueen can help you save time and money by providing you with an easy and convenient method for searching or selling your carspot.
-Stop being a pawn and start being a queen!

 As the population grows, there are more cars on the road and a bigger demand on where to park.
 Join the community and list your carspot today, no matter if it's street parking, residential, Airport or a business there is always a need.

 #### The ParQueen Experience

 Gone are the days when you had to wait to find a car spot in busy peak periods.
 ParQueen ensures you have a spot for every trip.
-Whether your searching for a carspot at the beach or a security underground carpark, look no further, ParQueen has it all.
+Whether you're searching for a carspot at the beach or a security underground carpark, look no further, ParQueen has it all.

 Behind every carpark, is a successful journey to your destination.